RyotaMitaraiWeb/Quiz-World/src/app/core/header/navigation/README.md

 ```typescript
 function getInnerWidth(): number
 ```
 Returns the viewport width when called.
-This is used in place of CSS media queries for easier testing.
+This is used when testing.